SAEmanuel/Green_Spaces_Management_ISEP/docs/sprintA/us008/01.requirements-engineering/Readme.md

 ### 1.3.
 Acceptance Criteria

 * **AC1:** If FM does not have the necessary permissions, the system should prompt a warning message.
-* **AC2:** If there are no vehicles that need overhauling, the system notifies the FM. ???
+* **AC2:** If there are no vehicles that need overhauling, the system notifies the FM.

 ### 1.4.
 Found out Dependencies

-* There is a dependency on "US006 - Machinery registration" as there must be at least one vehicle in the system so that it can check the need for overhauling.
+* There is a dependency on "US006 - Machinery registration" as there must be at least one vehicle in the system so that it can check the need for a check-up.

 ### 1.5 Input and Output Data